-Beyond identifying ways to consume less energy, Prologis is contributing to a low-carbon future by using our properties as a platform to generate large volumes of clean electricity.
+Beyond identifying ways to consume less energy, Prologis is contributing to a low-carbon future by managing our properties as a platform to generate or utilize large volumes of clean electricity.
 Over the past decade, Prologis has emerged as a leader in corporate solar deployment.
-Prologis group's long history of investments in energy-related lines of business include EV charging and on-site solar.
-The group currently has approximately 200 EV charging stations and 325 MW of rooftop solar as of April 2022.
+Prologis group's long history of investments in energy-related lines of business includes on-site solar and EV charging.
+The group currently has approximately 506 MW of rooftop solar across 16 countries as of December 2023.